signaldatascience/R-curriculum/assignments/2-basic-topics/linear-regression/5-africa-soil/linreg-africa-soil.md

 author: Signal Data Science
 ---

 *Note:* The R script used in the presentation is located in the `lectures/africa-soil` folder of the curriculum repository.
+Feel free to refer to it as you work.

 After finishing the regularization assignment using the speed dating dataset, you'll be working on the Kaggle [Africa Soil Property Prediction Challenge](https://www.kaggle.com/c/afsis-soil-properties).
 Download the data.
 If you haven't made a Kaggle account, do so.